blackdataca/Strong-Encryption-Password-Manager/README.md

-#  Super Encryption Password Manager
+#  Strong Encryption Password Manager

 Defend your passwords in depths with MyID